lsapundzic/Countdown-Timer/read.md

 - [] Figure out what is centering the number div.
 - [] Improve thesis status style.
 - [] Responsive design is lacking.
+- [] Silly error at 425px on CSS responsive design.